cbirkenstock/mouseCMS_Scripts/README.md

+# Note
+This is a forked repository -- the original can be found at https://github.com/atorang/mouseCMS_Scripts.
+The modificaitons here have to do with adding additional data to create an updated PCA plot.
+Three commits are part of the modifications and their hashes are 94f78b21c02f5d26c8560e2b2ba7ea66bab6f76e, 71ee43bd7bc4f503ab32c094fd16d8eb606ccc0d, and 0561b8df7cf60b71e94c118fea758bcc6078b092.

 # mouseCMS_Scripts
 Scripts for regenerating figures in the paper entitled:"Enterocyte-like differentiation defines the metabolic phenotype of CMS3 colorectal cancers and provides a therapeutic vulnerability."
 Download data from https://www.synapse.org/#!Synapse:syn53040345/ to run the scripts.